lVlyke/stellar-mod-loader/README.md

 ### The app sits on the "Verifying Profile..." loading screen for a long time during startup

 This can happen when very large profiles are activated.
 If profile verification is taking too long, you can disable verification on app startup via the menu bar under **File > Preferences**.

+### **(Linux)** Stellar won't run with error "The SUID sandbox helper binary was found, but is not configured correctly."

+If you are using Ubuntu or a related distribution, you will need to run the included `install-apparmor-profile.sh` script in order to create an AppArmor profile for Stellar.
+See [this Ubuntu blog post](https://ubuntu.com/blog/ubuntu-23-10-restricted-unprivileged-user-namespaces) for more information.

 ### **(Linux)** Some mods are not loading/strange behavior when loading some mods